An Inside Peek into Jessup’s MAEd Program which has the Preliminary Administrative Services Credential (PASC) Embedded

 Tell me a little about the mentoring aspect of this program.
 Why is mentoring so important?

-Patrick, why are you excited about this new credential?
+Professor McDougall, why are you excited about this new credential?

-The addition of the administrative credential enhances the attractiveness of the MAED program and ensures Jessup is positioned to train the next generation of transformational leaders to serve within the public, private, and charter schools.
+The addition of the administrative credential enhances the attractiveness of the MAEd program and ensures Jessup is positioned to train the next generation of transformational leaders to serve within the public, private and charter schools.
 Our scholar/practitioner model is uniquely designed to prepare our candidates for the challenges they will face when they assume a leadership role within the public school system.
-The mentorship, academic preparation, and leadership development we provide for our credential candidates makes Jessup an excellent option for candidates wanting to become transformational leaders within an educational context.
+The mentorship, academic preparation and leadership development we provide for our credential candidates makes Jessup an excellent option for candidates wanting to become transformational leaders within an educational context.

 This administrative credential focuses on leadership and mentorship.
 How will you help develop capable and wise educational administrators?

 The small class sizes at Jessup ensure candidates will receive incredible access and support from faculty.
 The average cohort within the MAEd program has 12 students.
 This creates a powerful context for teaching and learning.
 Candidates learn research skills and apply these skills to tackle complex leadership challenges.
-Candidates are given opportunities to practice these emerging research/leadership skills in the context of a supportive, collaborative, and intellectually rich environment, where the professor and other students can provide feedback and hone the leadership style of each student.
-Students learn best by doing, and the MAED program is designed to place candidates in authentic situations they will face in the field and then help develop the skills, professional dispositions, and competencies they will need to provide exceptional leadership for the students and staff they serve.
+Candidates are given opportunities to practice these emerging research/leadership skills in the context of a supportive, collaborative and intellectually rich environment, where the professor and other students can provide feedback and hone the leadership style of each student.
+Students learn best by doing, and the MAEd program is designed to place candidates in authentic situations they will face in the field and then help develop the skills, professional dispositions and competencies they will need to provide exceptional leadership for the students and staff they serve.

 . . .

 There is not only a shortage of teachers in California, there is a shortage of administrators as well.
 Jessup’s School of Education’s goal is to offer credential programs for all positions in the field of education.
-The administration credential is the next step towards this goal.
+The administration credential is the next step toward this goal.
 For more information about this credential, visit the MAEd program page.